Skip to main content

 Sometimes treatment doesn’t end at the expected time.
 In some patients, cancer is treated as a chronic illness – a disease that people live with and manage on a day-to-day basis, much like diabetes or heart disease.

 Some patients are able to go back to work during long-term treatment, though they may need extra help just after treatments.
 They may also need help with home responsibilities, family, and bills.
-In other cases, less frequent chemo treatments and better management of side effects mean that the caregiver can work a more normal schedule during chronic treatment.
+In other cases, less frequent treatments and better management of side effects mean that the caregiver can work a more normal schedule during long-term or maintenance treatment.
 In some cases, both the patient and caregiver go back to outside jobs.
 Still, chemo or other treatments usually mean that some schedule changes will be needed.

 When treatment stops helping – what then?

 If treatment is no longer helping and the cancer is still growing, your loved one may decide to stop treatment and choose care to help them live with symptoms.
 This is a time when it helps to know what’s most important to your loved one.
 What makes their life worth living?
-It helps if the patient can put this into words and share it with others that are close to them.
+It helps if the patient can put this into words and share it with others who are close to them.

 What do I do if the patient decides to stop cancer treatment?